Skip to main content

 Connect with a database client

-You can browse and query the data lake from database clients like DBeaver or DataGrip using the ClickHouse JDBC driver.
+You can browse and query the data lake from DBeaver or DataGrip using the ClickHouse JDBC driver.
 The connection goes through the nullplatform API proxy, so the same authentication, authorization, and tenant isolation rules apply.

 Connection parameters